Are low carb and keto safe during pregnancy?

 “It was obvious, my body runs better on fat and protein.
 I can’t do carbs,” said the 32-year-old Mesa Arizona mom.
 Her two previous pregnancies had been wrought with issues: swelling and bloating, high blood pressure, extreme nausea, and infections.
 She had complete bed rest for her entire second pregnancy because her nausea was so bad she couldn’t stand up.

 In her keto pregnancy her blood pressure was normal and her weight gain moderate, she experienced no swelling or bloating, and she felt great.
-She marvels at the fact that during her keto pregnancy she was going for long walks with no difficulty right up until labour, when during her second carb-fueled pregnancy “I couldn’t even get out of bed.”
+She marvels at the fact that during her keto pregnancy she was going for long walks with no difficulty right up until labor, compared to her second carb-fueled pregnancy in which “I couldn’t even get out of bed.”

-She gave birth to 6 lb 9 ounce (3 kg) Justin Tyler Kingsley on July 11 after 3 hours and 2 minutes of labour, from the time her water broke to delivery.
+She gave birth to 6 lb 9 ounce (3 kg) Justin Tyler Kingsley on July 11 after 3 hours and 2 minutes of labor, from the time her water broke to delivery.
 “He is my perfect keto baby.”
-Her midwife, who had never attended to a keto mom in more than 300 births, was at first a bit skeptical and then amazed at the results.
-She told Jill that with her keto eating “You took your pregnancy from high risk to low risk for both you and your baby.”

-For Carolina Cartier, it frustrates and even angers her that anyone would suggest, with her health history, that she add carbs back in during pregnancy for her twins and that she must eat a daily carb requirement.
-She firmly believes it was her mother’s high-carb eating and poorly controlled gestational diabetes, exposing her to high blood sugars and high levels of insulin in utero, that set her up for her metabolic issues.
+For Carolina Cartier, it frustrates and even angers her that anyone would suggest, with her health history, that she add carbs back in during pregnancy for her twins to meet a daily carb requirement.
 “The ketogenic diet was such a simple fix to all my problems.
-Had anyone ever said ‘Don’t eat sugar or foods that convert to sugar’ I could have avoided two decades of pain.”
+Had anyone ever said ‘Don’t eat sugar or foods that convert to sugar’ I might have avoided two decades of pain.”

-So not only is Carolina firmly staying keto through her pregnancy, she has enrolled to retrain as a nutritionist at a Bastyr University in Washington State for Fall 2018, after her maternity leave.
+Not only is Carolina firmly staying keto through her pregnancy, she has enrolled in a program to retrain as a nutritionist, after her maternity leave.
 “I want to support and empower other people, particularly pregnant moms, in this diet.”
-In fact, she is already a frequent commentator helping other would-be moms learn about ketogenic eating on two closed Facebook groups8 devoted to ketogenic pregnancies.
-Each already has around 5,000 members, and growing.
+In fact, she is already a frequent commentor helping other would-be moms learn about ketogenic eating in two closed Facebook groups19 devoted to ketogenic pregnancies.